Trier Air Base: Advanced Landing Ground Y-57

+Finally on 2 March 1945, the American Third Army captured the airfield.
 Combat engineers from IX Engineer command moved in with the 825th Engineering Aviation Battalion arriving on 6 March 1945 to repair the damaged airfield.
 Pierced Steel Planking was laid down over the damaged concrete runway, making it usable for American combat aircraft.
 In addition, the engineers began clearing the airport of mines and destroyed Luftwaffe aircraft, and repairing operational facilities for use by American aircraft.
 On 10 March the airfield was declared ready for Allied use and was designated as Advanced Landing Ground "Y-57 Trier-Euren".
-Trier Airfield was the first operational American airfield in Occupied Germany.
+Trier Airfield was the first operational American airfield in occupied Germany.

 Trier Airfield's primary use by the Americans was for combat resupply and casualty evacuation, being used largely by C-47 Skytrain transports from the day it was opened until the end of the war in May.
 It was also used by the Ninth Air Force 10th Reconnaissance Group until early April, flying photo-reconnaissance missions with P-38 Lightnings (F-4) and P-51 Mustangs (F-5).
+On 26 March 1945, a Douglas A-26C-20-DT Invader (s/n 43-22503) of the 670th Bombardment Squadron, 416th Bombardment Group crash-landed near the runway after being hit in the right engine during a raid against Altenkirchen.

 With the end of the war, Trier Airfield was closed on 10 July 1945.